xiix0/scam/README.md

-Excellent day to have a rotten day.
+Excellent time to become a missing person.